 Since this is the main Brussels airport, you will surely have plenty of options to get to the city center:

-- The bus: 272 and 471 will take you to the North Train Station, while there are other options for Roodebeek metro station or Brussels Expo.
+- Bus: 272 and 471 will take you to the North Train Station, while there are other options for the Roodebeek metro station or Brussels Expo.
 Check out all the options here.
 The price of a bus ticket will be between €1.80 if you download the De Lijn app and buy it online, and €3 if you buy the ticket on the bus

 - The train: you can reach the train platform directly from the airport and a ticket will set you back around €9.
 Check out timetables, options, and prices here.
 And go here if you want to buy your ticket online ahead of time.

-What to do in one day in Brussels
+What to do on a weekend in Brussels

-Before leaving, when I asked around about what can I do in a weekend in Brussels or even 3 days in Brussels, people would tell me that I should spend more than one day in Brussels.
+Before leaving, when I asked around about what can I do on a weekend in Brussels or even 3 days in Brussels, people would tell me that I shouldn’t spend more than one day in Brussels.

 This is the place where people come to live, not to visit.